On these pages are pictures of old BBC radio equipment

 that launched the BBC's regular "high definition" TV service in 1936; a look

-at variations in the BBC's coat of arms, a memory of the day that Radio Caroline
+at variations in the BBC's coat of arms, documents relating to levels and

-began broadcasting and photos of the demolition of the BH extensions in 2007.
+and photos of the demolition of the BH extensions in 2007.

 A splendid book about Broadcasting House was published in October 2008.
 "The